 Several years later, Hydrogenious LOHC Technologies has won

-AP-Ventures, Royal Vopak, Mitsubishi Corporation and Covestro
+AP-Ventures, Royal Vopak, Mitsubishi Corporation, Covestro and Winkelmann Group

 as high-class strategic shareholders and investors.

 We have brought LOHC systems to Europe and the US and work on the market entry in China.
 Today, we are more than ever convinced that hydrogen will contribute significantly to the successful establishment of a renewable and emission-free future energy system.